 - Samourai’s Pony Direct: Developers Samourai, developers of the Samourai Wallet, is currently “exploring alternative means of transaction broadcasting to enhance censorship resistance.”
 What does that mean?
 Well, it means they have a proof-of-concept Android app called Pony Direct.
 The Pony Direct bitcoin-via-SMS app functionality is also included in Samourai’s other proof-of-concept Android app, txTenna.
 You can build both of these apps to try the system out for yourself.
 Follow the GitHub instructions on the respective pages to do so.

-- Symetria: The as-yet-unreleased Symetria wallet will feature crypto-via-SMS transactions, as well as being the “first cryptocurrency wallet and exchange service built using Personal Blockchains.”
+- Symetria [URL no longer available]: The as-yet-unreleased Symetria wallet will feature crypto-via-SMS transactions, as well as being the “first cryptocurrency wallet and exchange service built using Personal Blockchains.”

 - Dash Text: Although this service is already up and running in Venezuela, there is no indication if Dash Text will see service in the US or other countries around the globe.